-The accompanying condensed consolidated balance sheet as of March 31, 2019, the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2019 and 2018, the condensed consolidated statements of cash flows and the condensed consolidated statements of shareholders' equity for the three months ended March 31, 2019 and 2018, and the related footnote disclosures are unaudited.
+The accompanying condensed consolidated balance sheet as of March 31, 2020, the condensed consolidated statements of operations and comprehensive loss for the three months ended March 31, 2020 and 2019, the condensed consolidated statements of cash flows for the three months ended March 31, 2020 and 2019, and the condensed consolidated statements of shareholders' equity for the three months ended March 31, 2020 and 2019, and the related footnote disclosures are unaudited.
 The accompanying unaudited interim financial statements were prepared in accordance with U.S. generally accepted accounting principles ("GAAP"), including guidance with respect to interim financial information and in conformity with the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by GAAP for annual financial statements.
-These financial statements should be read in conjunction with the condensed consolidated financial statements and related footnotes included in the Company's Annual Report.
+These financial statements should be read in conjunction with the consolidated financial statements and related footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2019 (the "Annual Report").

 The unaudited condensed consolidated interim financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all normal recurring adjustments, necessary to present a fair statement of the results for the interim periods presented.
-Results of the operations for the three months ended March 31, 2019 are not necessarily indicative of the results expected for the full fiscal year or for any future annual or interim period.
+Results of the operations for the three months ended March 31, 2020 are not necessarily indicative of the results expected for the full fiscal year or for any future annual or interim period.